anaouse/anaouse.github.io/posts/shixian5/shixian5.md

 show time thread: busy-wait with sleep to get and show where the song now when cmd is visivle

 use atomic variant to stop thread

+how mp3 to sound: dr_mp3 get mp3 file handle and use drmp3_read_pcm_frames_s16 to get a frame data, the pointer go ahead, frame stored in m_buffers[free_buffer_index] which is binded with m_wave_headers, waveOutWrite make &m_wave_headers[free_buffer_index] in queue, after using the buffer, it use callback function to increase free buffer number, a buffer is used and now can make a new in queue buffer up to 4, if 4 buffers are used now just sleep a little bit

 ## 读博客增长知识面